garnierclement/pfe/sensors/README.md

 # Sensors

-The main purpose of this project is to allow the use of sensors distributed over a network ...
+The main purpose of this project is to allow the use of sensors distributed over a network.
+In the following, we propose a standardized procedure to describe a sensor

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->